Tran-Steven/tiktokdata/README.md

 Import your TikTok JSON Data and display your DM Conversations in a TikTok-like UI.

+# How To Use

+Please follow [TikTok's Guide](https://support.tiktok.com/en/account-and-privacy/personalized-ads-and-data/requesting-your-data) on how to request your data and make sure to select the JSON option.

 ## Data Limitations

 TikTok's exported data has some constraints.
 When a TikTok video is shared in a DM, the JSON file only contains the message text, not the attached video.
 As a result, some conversations may appear incomplete or out of context.
 This is due to TikTok’s data structure, and there is no fix unless TikTok includes this information in future exports.